Exceptional Plants: Lotusland Auction and Sale

 Plant collectors and notable botanical gardens are generously donating some very special specimens.
 The full list of plants and auction items is available on Lotusland’s website, www.lotusland.org.

 Specialty cocktails, fine wines, premium beers, and sumptuous hors d’oeuvres will be served.
 Proceeds support Lotusland’s botanical collection.
-Tickets are $125 and on sale now.
-Purchase on the website or call Felicity Larmour at 805-969-3767, extension 109, or send an email to [email protected] A confirmation and directions to Lotusland’s visitor entrance will be mailed upon receipt of your reservation.
+Tickets are on sale now and may be purchased online or call Felicity Larmour at 805-969-3767, extension 109, or send an email to [email protected] A confirmation and directions to Lotusland’s visitor entrance will be mailed upon receipt of your reservation.

 Event Details